Brucewang360/Machine-Learning/README.md

 # Machine-Learning
-Analysis code for Oral Microbiota and Sarcopenia Prediction
+Analysis code for Oral Microbiota and Possible Sarcopenia Prediction
-# Machine Learning for Sarcopenia Prediction – Feature Selection & Model Comparison
+# Machine Learning for Possible Sarcopenia Prediction – Feature Selection & Model Comparison

-This repository contains the complete R code for predicting sarcopenia using clinical and microbiome data.
+This repository contains the complete R code for predicting possible sarcopenia using clinical and microbiome data.
 An elastic net is used for feature selection, followed by training and comparison of five machine learning models: Logistic Regression, Naive Bayes, Random Forest, SVM, and XGBoost.

 # Project Structure

-ML_Sarcopenia/
+ML_PS/
 ├── data/ # Place your Excel file (1_Metadata.xlsx) here
 ├── output/ # All results will be saved here (created automatically) ├── R/ # R scripts for each step